Resources

 Applications are accepted twice a year, in the spring and in the fall.
 Applications submitted in the spring are for professional development activities that will take place during the immediately following July-December.
 Applications submitted in the fall are for activities that will occur during the immediately following January-June.

-Other Academic Staff Awards and Opportunities
+Academic Staff Awards (UW-Wide)

-UW-Madison Academic Staff Excellence Awards.
 The UW-Madison Academic Staff Excellence awards honor nine academic staff members annually in several categories.
 Click here for more information.

 • Chancellor’s Hilldale Award for Excellence in Teaching